ProfessorNemo/AskAns/README.md

 [`reCAPTCHA`](https://www.google.com/recaptcha/about/) is used for spam protection.

-Manual approaches were used to register and remember users in the system (see source code).
+A "manual approach" was used to authenticate and register users in the application (without the use of libraries such as "device") !

+Created a separate page for the administrator.
+The administrator can upload the archived Excel file and create multiple users with a single request.

 ### Installation